trambarhq/relaks-starwars-example/README.md

 }
 ```

-Note the method's one parameter.
-The `Meanwhile` object lets you control the component's behavior in the time prior to the fulfillment of the promise returned by `renderAsync()`--i.e. while asynchronous operations are ongoing.
+Note the method's sole argument.
+The `meanwhile` object lets you control the component's behavior in the time prior to the fulfillment of the promise returned by `renderAsync()`--i.e. while asynchronous operations are ongoing.
 Here, the method
 asks that a `CharacterListSync` be shown (with `props.people` still undefined).
 It then makes a request for a list of people in the Star Wars universe and waits for the response.
 Execution of the method is halted at this point.
 When the data arrives, execution resumes.
 The method schedules the retrieval of the next page of data.
 It then return another `CharacterListSync`, this time with `props.people` set to an array of objects.

-When the next page of data arrives, `DjangoDataSource` fires an `change` event. `renderAsync()` will get called again due to the prop change (namely `swapi`). `fetchList()` will return an array with more objects than before. `more()` is called and
-another request for data is made.
+When the next page of data arrives, `DjangoDataSource` fires an `change` event. `renderAsync()` will get called again due to the prop change (namely `swapi`). `fetchList()` will return an array with more objects than before. `more()` is called and another request for data is made.
 The process repeats itself until we've reached the end of the list.

 As the list of Star Wars characters isn't particularly long, retrieving the full list is pretty sensible.
-In a more sophisticated implementation, one that deals with large data sets, `.more()` would likely be called in a `scroll` event handler instead.
+In a more sophisticated implementation, one that deals with larger data sets, `.more()` would be called in a `scroll` event handler instead.

 `CharacterListSync` ([same file](https://github.com/chung-leong/relaks-starwars-example/blob/master/src/character-list.jsx)) is a regular Preact component.
-It's the component that actually draws the interface, while the async component merely retrieves the needed data.
+It's the component that actually draws the interface, whereas the async component merely retrieves the needed data.
 Splitting up responsibilities in this way has some important benefits:

-1. You can easily examine the retrieved data during React Developer Tools.
+1. You can easily examine the retrieved data using React Developer Tools.
 2. If the sync component extends `PureComponent` (not done in the example), it wouldn't rerender when the async component fetches the exact same data as before.
 3. The sync component can be more easily tested using automated test tools (karma, enzyme, etc).
 4. The sync component can be developed in isolation.
 Suppose our data retrieval code is still very buggy--or the backend isn't ready yet.
 A developer, whose expertise is perhaps mainly in layout and CSS, can still work on the component.
 All he has to do is export `CharacterListSync` as `CharacterList` and attach some dummy data as the sync component's default props.